-But referral programs don’t run themselves.
+But referral marketing programs don’t run themselves.
 And referred customers don’t show up without asking for them.

 Of course, not all programs are created equal and best practices don’t come standard.
 Just like all swords don’t stay sharp without sharpening.
 Picking the right tool for the job and adapting it to your organization is how you can scale up a referral campaign strategy.

 According to Heinz Marketing: